MCAT

 The MDM method focuses on strategy, timing, and test-taking skills.
 Most often, students who have recently completed their prerequisites are not lacking in content knowledge.
 You likely have a better foundation of knowledge than you think.
 There are many ways to glean the information required to answer questions.
 The MDM focuses on how to make sense of the question stem, isolate key information, and avoid spiraling when selecting answer choices.

 During our meetings, we will also create a personalized study plan based on a diagnostic we take together.
 You’ll receive instant feedback and a list of content deficiencies and ways to secure them.
-You’ll learn targeted strategies, how to “look” at the exam, and you’ll reach a point where you’ll read a question and instantly know how to tackle it.
-Mastering the MDM method can be as fast and lead to dramatic score increases.
+You’ll learn targeted strategies for specific question types, how to “look” at the exam, and you’ll reach a point where you’ll read a question and instantly know how to tackle it.

 Admissions